-By HAROLD Z. MUSSELMAN\
+By HAROLD Z. MUSSELMAN

-FTER a mid-season slump, the Caltech basketball A FIER a min-season similer, the last six games, and team rallied to win five of the last six games, and finished the season with a record of seven victories and eight defeats.
+FTER a mid-season slump, the Caltech basketball A team rallied to win five of the last six games, and finished the season with a record of seven victories and eight defeats.

 Playing a schedule of 15 games with the strongest teams in southern California, the summary is more impressive than it may appear at first glance.
 The Beavers trounced Redlands twice, split even with U.S.C., U.C.L.A., Occidental, Pepperdine and Camp Santa Anita, dropped two to Los Alamitos Naval Air Base and bowed to March Field Army Air team in the single game played them.
 Even though the Southern California Conference has been suspended for the duration, the engineers, nevertheless, claim the unofficial Conference championship in winning three out of four games with Conference opponents.